Hybrid Pooling with LLMs via Relevance Context Learning: Introduction

 Recently, advances in Large Language Models (LLMs) have opened up the possibility of partially or fully automating the generation of relevance assessments, gaining considerable attention within the IR community~\cite{Alaofi2026,Balog2025,Otero2025b,Merlo2025,McKechnie2025a,Alaofi2024,Upadhyay2024c,Faggioli2023,Upadhyay2024b,Takehi2024,Soboroff2024,Upadhyay2024a,Abbasiantaeb2024,Thomas2024,MacAvaney2023}.
 Such works explore the use of LLMs to reduce the dependency on costly human assessors.
 Several studies have demonstrated that LLMs can achieve high correlation with human judgements in relevance assessment tasks~\cite{Upadhyay2024c}, although not without limitations~\cite{Otero2025b,Soboroff2024}.
 Typically, these approaches deploy zero-shot prompting strategies, where only the task is described, or in-context learning (ICL), where the model is provided with a few examples to demonstrate the assessment task~\cite{McKechnie2025a}.

 However, existing LLM-based approaches face several challenges.
 First, the performance of ICL-based methods can be sensitive to the selection and position of examples~\cite{Liu2024}, and since LLMs have limited attention spans, indefinitely increasing the number of examples does not necessarily improve performance.
 More fundamentally, standard ICL treats each example as an isolated query-document pair and does not explicitly capture the notion of relevance underlying a given topic.
-This generalization problem~\cite{Dong2024} reduces the ability of the model to work well beyond the specific examples provided, as it lacks an explicit understanding of what makes a document relevant for a particular information need.
+This generalisation problem~\cite{Dong2024} reduces the ability of the model to work well beyond the specific examples provided, as it lacks an explicit understanding of what makes a document relevant for a particular information need.

 To address these limitations, we propose Relevance Context Learning (RCL) (see \Cref{fig:rcl-flow}), a novel approach that leverages a small set of human-annotated examples to learn the relevance context of a topic.
-Rather than directly using labeled examples when judging query-document pairs, RCL operates in two stages.
-First, we prompt an LLM (Instructor LLM) to analyze the human-annotated examples and generate an explicit explanation of what constitutes relevance for the given topic.
-This explanation captures the underlying relevance criteria in natural language and assesment instructions.
+Rather than directly using labelled examples when judging query-document pairs, RCL operates in two stages.
+First, we prompt an LLM (Instructor LLM) to analyse the human-annotated examples and generate an explicit explanation of what constitutes relevance for the given topic.
+This explanation captures the underlying relevance criteria as natural-language narratives and assessment instructions.
 Second, we use this generated relevance explanation in a prompt to guide another LLM (Assessor LLM) when judging new query-document pairs.
-By explicitly modeling the relevance context, RCL enables the LLM to better generalize to unseen documents while maintaining interpretability.
-To evaluate this approach in a realistic setting, we propose a \textit{hybrid pooling strategy} in which a very shallow depth-\textit{k} pool from participating systems is judged by human assessors, while the remainder of the pool is labeled by LLMs.
+By explicitly modelling the relevance context, RCL enables the LLM to better generalise to unseen documents while maintaining interpretability.
+To evaluate this approach in a realistic setting, we propose a \textit{hybrid pooling strategy} in which a very shallow depth-\textit{k} pool from participating systems is judged by human assessors, while the remainder of the pool is labelled by LLMs.